rekhaeshwar/python-prometheus/README.md

 ## Build

-Please make sure docker is installed for below steps to work.
+Please make sure that docker is installed for below steps to work.

 Steps for docker build.
 ```bash